ncatlab/nlab-content/pages/4005.md

 Other terms can be found in the literature, such as “clamshell”, “infinite earring”, and “shrinking wedge of circles”.
-\cite{Dudley} is an early reference that mentions the terms “clamshell” and “Hawaiian earring”.
+\cite{Dudley} is an early reference that mentions both the terms “clamshell” and “Hawaiian earring”, though it appeared earlier ([Griffiths 1956](#Griffiths56)), with no specific name.

 ## Definition